rahulmalodhe/rahulmalodhe/README.md

 - 🔭 I’m currently working on typeScript
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Next.js
 <!-- - 👯 I’m looking to collaborate on ... -->
-- 🤔 I’m looking for help with Front-End development
+- 🤔 I’m looking for a job in Front-End development
 - 💬 Ask me about HTML, CSS, JavaScript, React, Redux or Computer Networking
 <!-- - 📫 How to reach me: ...
 - 😄 Pronouns: ...